 I would like to introduce myself.
 My name is Kristin Pacelli and I am pleased to be returning as the School Nurse here at A. S. Faust School.
 I look forward to working with such wonderful students, parents/guardians, staff and administration.

-My role as the school nurse here at Faust School is to provide health and nursing services for the students that attend the Preschool as well as those in Grades 5-8.
+My role as the school nurse here at Faust School is to provide health and nursing services for the students that are in Grades 5-8.
 The goal of the Nurse's Office is to support the educational process by promoting optimum wellness and working closely with parents/guardians, teachers, and administrator; assess and elevate the health needs of students; and to accomadate students with specific health concerns according to the National Association of School Nurses.

 Please feel free to reach me at 201-804-3100 ext 3005 with any questions/concerns you may have.

 It is so important for the school to know of any changes in your child's emergency or health information.
 Please notify the nurse by correspondence or telephone with regards to changes in your child's emergency information, emergency contacts, parent/guardian's telephone contact information, health information or medical regime so that we can adequately provide assistance to your child.

 WHEN TO KEEP A CHILD HOME WITH ILLNESS DURING THE SCHOOL YEAR

 Sometimes it can be difficult for a parent to decide whether to send children to school when they wake up with early symptoms of an illness or complaints that they do not feel well.
 In general, during cold and flu season, unless your child is significantly ill, the best place for them is in school.
 Remind and show your children to discard used tissues promptly, not to share personal items, to cover their mouths when they cough or sneeze, to keep their hands away from their face, and to wash hands thoroughly and often with soap and warm water.
 However, there are some situations in which it is best to plan on keeping your child home for a day to rest or to arrange for an appointment with your health care provider.